alekseiismirnov/epixercises/Ruby-and-Rails/Week3__DB/Monday/doctors_office/learinin_notes.md

 ## Question ##

 - Where to put type convertors from strings?
 At call to .new or inside the constructor?
+Inside the constructor.

 - Check what we get, when we fetch non-string data from the DB.